LiorSinai/liorsinai.github.io/_posts/2020-07-27-sudoku-solver.md

 	>
 </figure>

 This one is particularly nasty.
-Try put it Stuart's [solver][stuart].
-It takes multiple steps of small elimanations before the puzzle can be solved.
+Try put it in Stuart's [solver][stuart].
+It takes multiple steps of small eliminations before the puzzle can be solved.
 Meanwhile my solver takes only six guesses to solve it.

 ### Ultra-hard puzzles